 When you buy fair trade coffee, farmers can have a better quality of life.
 It also enables them to invest in better beans.
 Coffee farmers invest at least 25 percent of their premium income received to improve coffee quality and production.

 Nothing is better than waking up to the wonderful smell of your favorite roast.
 Whether you like it hot, pressed, cold, or brewed, coffee has the power to turn your day around.

 Now, coffee drinkers are not just getting a cup to give them a caffeine kick.
-They have become more conscious of choosing brands that uphold their values and priorities.
+They have become more conscious of choosing brands that uphold their values and priorities, with sustainability in mind.
 This new breed of educated consumers is making sure that coffee farmers in developing countries are not exploited.

 The best fair trade coffee is subjective to your taste and roast preferences, but there are plenty of great options out there.
 Not only can you enjoy a great cup of coffee, but you can also support small coffee farmers while doing it!